International Programmes 2025/2026

 Career advisory services and programmes for future professionals

-The University of Rostock offers free advice and services for students and doctoral candidates through its central Careers Service.
+The University of Rostock offers free advice and services for students and doctoral candidates through its central Career Service.

 The Center for Entrepreneurship of the University of Rostock offers free intensive consultation for students, covering all phases from idea generation to business model development and start-up.